marcosbarbero/beautiful-jekyll/_posts/2019-09-18-how-to-become-a-better-developer.en.md

 Get to know what you need to do and document what you have done.

 #### Find what bright your eyes
 Some people love databases, and other people love to write frameworks, some other love to write business logic for a given project.
-Once you find what you like the most, it's a lot easier to put your passion on your day to day work.
+Once you find out what you like the most, it's a lot easier to put your passion on your day to day work.

 #### Find a mentor
 It can be someone from your company or someone sharing content online.
 Having a mentor helps you to get to the next level, as I mentioned previously learn from other's people mistakes.